Nowno/OpenGuard/README.md

 ## Limitations & Future Work

-- Currently only tested on Windows — Linux support is planned
+- Currently only tested on Windows
 - The web dashboard works but could use some UI cleanup
 - A few more hook examples and tutorials